 The place is small and can get full fast during peak lunch and dinner hours.
 Planning to visit at these times could be a bit troublesome without a reservation.

-Parking can also be a bit problematic.
+Parking can also be problematic.
 Parking space is limited and cramped.
 When there are a lot of customers and traffic along Jupiter Street is at a crawl, it can be a pain to just get out.
-In fact, that’s what happened to us the first time, so we just decided to have coffee at a nearby Starbucks after our meal to wait it out.
+In fact, that’s what happened to us the first time, so we just decided to have coffee at a nearby Starbucks after our meal to wait the traffic out.

 Will we come back?

 Yes!
-If the food is good and service is personalized, you’ve got a keeper.
+If the food is consistently good and service is personalized, you’ve got a keeper.